 If all human greenhouse gas emissions stopped immediately, Earth would likely still experience more warming, some studies suggest, because carbon dioxide remains in the atmosphere for hundreds of years.
 There are proposals that could theoretically reverse some of this "locked in" warming by removing carbon dioxide from the atmosphere, such as carbon capture and storage, which involves injecting carbon into underground reservoirs.
 Advocates argue that carbon capture and storage is technologically feasible, but market forces have prevented widespread adoption.

-Whether or not removing already-emitted carbon from the atmosphere is feasible, preventing future warming requires stopping the emissions of greenhouse gases.
+Whether or not removing already-emitted carbon from the atmosphere is feasible, preventing future warming requires humans to stop causing the emission of greenhouse gases.
 The most ambitious effort to forestall warming thus far is the Paris Agreement.
-This nonbinding international treaty, entered into force in November 2016, aims to keep warming "well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius," according to the United Nations.
+This nonbinding international treaty, which came into effect in November 2016, aims to keep warming "well below 2 degrees Celsius [3.6 F] above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius [2.7 F]," according to the United Nations.
 Each signatory to the treaty agreed to set their own voluntary emissions limits and to make them stricter over time.
-Climate scientists said that the emissions limits committed under the agreement wouldn't keep warming as low as 1.5 or even 2 degrees C, but that it would be an improvement over the "business-as-usual" scenario in which no changes are made to cut greenhouse gas emissions.
+Climate scientists said that the emissions limits that were outlined in the agreement wouldn't keep warming as low as 1.5 or even 2 degrees C, but that it would be an improvement over the "business-as-usual" scenario in which no changes are made to cut greenhouse gas emissions.

 Several state and local governments have launched their own efforts to combat climate change.
-For instance, 24 states and Puerto Rico have joined the U.S. Climate Alliance, pledging to meet goals set under the Paris Agreement regardless of politics at the federal level.
+For instance, 24 states and Puerto Rico have joined the U.S. Climate Alliance, pledging to meet goals set in the Paris Agreement regardless of politics at the federal level.